 It is important to identify individual consumer needs and address them accordingly.

 2. Leverage Technology

-Meeting customer needs has been a challenge and we must think the best way to serve your customers the best possible way with limited resources and social distancing constraints.
+Meeting customer needs has been a challenge, and we must think of the best way to serve our customers the best possible way with limited resources and social distancing constraints.
 With the help of eCommerce solutions, businesses can fulfill customer needs in a timely manner.

 3. Digital World Presence

 As people are staying at home, they are spending more time either on streaming platforms, social media, or online shopping.
 Businesses must be active on their social media and create new strategies for online shopping or in-store pickup

 In worrying times like these, brands must help customers by providing them with the means to cope with the ongoing situation by providing the right information and going beyond to help customers.
 Being empathetic and prioritizing customer experience will help your brand stand out.